 January 8 – February 16, 2019

-Goldlust started out as a studio artist, attended graduate school (School of the Art Institute of Chicago), then tried the traditional path of seeking gallery representation for his installations and art work, but ended up in the field of public art.
+Goldlust started out as a studio artist, attended graduate school (School of the Art Institute of Chicago), then attempted the traditional path of seeking gallery representation for his installations and art work, but ended up in the field of public art through collaboration, luck and perseverance.
 His pivot point came from working on temporary arts installations in empty storefronts, and becoming a junior partner to an artist working in the public art field.
 Through their partnership Goldlust discovered the collaborative nature of public artwork gave him a lot of freedom to be creative, and that he enjoyed working with fabricators for large budget projects.

-Kristy Kún came from a business background.
-When she moved to the Pacific Northwest, leaving behind a carpentry business, she began importing and reselling wool, hosting workshops and preparing textile samples of what she sold.
-Kún’s felt construction techniques are based on her knowledge of wood joinery, and is unique in that it is done when dry, before the actual wet and friction felting process.
+Kristy Kún began with a business background in fine crafted wood furniture and transitioned into working in fiber arts.
+After moving to the Northwest she began importing and reselling wool, hosting workshops and preparing textile samples of what she sold.
+Kún’s felt construction techniques are based on her knowledge of wood joinery, and are unique in that it is done when the felt is dry, before the actual wet and friction felting process.

 She credits fellow artist Greg Wilbur’s invitation to join him at Frogwood Collaborative as a decisive moment in her career as a working artist.
 Frogwood is an annual gathering of professional artists and makers who share ideas with each other.
 Kún sees herself primarily as a collaborator, and this environment gave her the opportunity to work through her ideas with others.

-Showing in tandem with The Art of Being an Artist are four emerging artists sharing the Corrine Woodman Galleries after completing four-month artist residencies through the Artist Accelerator.
+Showing in tandem with The Art of Being an Artist is the Resident Artist Show, four emerging artists sharing the Corrine Woodman Galleries after completing four-month artist residencies through the Artist Accelerator.